Bosquito: Sar Scântei and Cocktail Molotov (2001–2003)

-Fărâme Din Soare (2004-2005)
+Fărâme Din Soare (2004–2005)

 Following numerous concerts in the previous year, the band decided to take a break from touring and rented a cabin in the mountains where they would spend the month of January 2004, solely focusing on writing for the next album.
-Upon returning and discovering that MediaPro's managerial staff had been completely changed by the owners and feeling insecure with the label's new direction, Bosquito decided to leave MediaPro and signed a new record deal with Cat Music / Media Services.
-In Spring 2004, Radu Almășan, the band's main composer, signed the band's catalogue to EMI Publishing.
-Subsequently, the band started recording the new album in Bucharest, and decided to title it Fărâme Din Soare.
+Upon returning and discovering that MediaPro's managerial staff had been completely changed by the owners and feeling insecure with the label's new direction, Bosquito decided to leave MediaPro and signed a new record deal with Cat Music/Media Services.
+In the spring of 2004, Radu Almășan, the band's main composer, signed the band's catalogue to EMI Publishing.
+Subsequently, the band started recording the new album in Bucharest and decided to title it Fărâme Din Soare.

-The album was released in August 2004, with the first single "Marcela" being a bold change of style, including elements of punk.
+The album was released in August 2004, with the first single, "Marcela", being a bold change of style, including elements of punk.
 The song was largely ignored by the majority of radio stations but became a fan favorite and live staple.
 The next single and music video was "Tu Ești Iubita Mea", a song that would have considerably greater airplay.
-The band continued to tour extensively, being voted by music lovers of Romania as being the "Best Live Act" of 2004.
+The band continued to tour extensively, being voted by music lovers of Romania as the "Best Live Act" of 2004.

-America, rift and dissension between members (2005-2010)
+America, rift and dissension between members (2005–2010)

 In the beginning of 2005, after years of preparation, the band decides to relocate to the United States.
 Following that, Mario Apostol and Mișu Constantinescu part with the band.
-Being for the first time a four-piece, the band flies to Los Angeles on March 16.
-Two days before their departure, the remaining members shot a music video for "Dupa Furtuna", a single only afterwards.
+Being a four-piece for the first time, the band flies to Los Angeles on March 16.
+Two days before their departure, the remaining members shot a music video for their single "După Furtună".
 In Los Angeles, they decided to perform under the pseudonym "Acoustic Bullet" upon being advised that the name "Bosquito" might be less suited for the American audience.

-They started touring clubs in the Los Angeles area such as The Viper Room, The Hard Rock Cafe, The Knitting Factory, and the House Of Blues.
-Shortly after recording a demo in English, tensions between members began to rise leading Victor Solomon and Vichi Stephanovici to return to Romania and leave the band.
+They started touring clubs in the Los Angeles area, such as The Viper Room, The Hard Rock Cafe, The Knitting Factory, and the House of Blues.
+Shortly after recording a demo in English, tensions between members began to rise, leading Victor Solomon and Vichi Stephanovici to return to Romania and leave the band.
 Radu Almășan and Andrei Cebotari would decide to carry on in America.

-However, due to visa limitations, they would return to Romania for the summer of 2005 touring with Victor Solomon and bassist Adrian Ciuplea as collaborators.
-In December 2005, Radu and Andrei left again in order to concentrate on their newly formed indie rock band Madame Hooligan, leaving Bosquito in an indefinite hiatus in Romania, but continuing sporadic concerts under several temporary lineups in America.
+However, due to visa limitations, they would return to Romania for the summer of 2005, touring with Victor Solomon and bassist Adrian Ciuplea as collaborators.
+In December 2005, Radu and Andrei left again to focus on their newly formed indie rock band, Madame Hooligan, leaving Bosquito on an indefinite hiatus in Romania while still performing sporadic concerts in the United States under various temporary line-ups.